 When we left the bridge at 20.00 we had been treated to a light and sound show.
 The flashes of lightning came from all directions, both the sheet and the fork kind.
 We had had lightening the night before but either those storms were too far away for us to hear the thunder or it was merely a light show.
 On the night of the 2nd the lightning came accompanied with thunder and just one short, if heavy, shower.
 The rain stopped, the time between the flashes of lightning and the thunder increased and the sound got softer, the stars started to appear all around and the idea that the storm was not going to hit started to gain credence.

 Then just after 22.00 all that changed.
 The wind speed built up and the seas got rougher.
-There was a change in wind direction, the helm couldn’t respond quickly enough, the ship made an unforeseen and unplanned wear (this is the term used on a square rigger when the ship changes direction by moving the sails so that the wind is on the other side of the sails.
-For a description of how this done in a controlled manner click here for a fairly good step by step run down.), the wind got behind the spanker (the big sail at the stern, over the wheelhouse – just the place people will be when on watch) and BANG, the wooden boom broke.
+There was a change in wind direction, the helm couldn’t respond quickly enough, the ship made an unforeseen and unplanned wear (this is the term used on a square rigger when the ship changes direction by moving the sails so that the wind is on the other side of the sails) the wind got behind the spanker (the big sail at the stern, over the wheelhouse – just the place people will be when on watch) and BANG, the wooden boom broke.
 (The boom is a spar along the bottom edge of rigged sail, that improves control of the angle and shape of the sail.)